Pac1226/DataSciencePortfolio/ForecastingProphet/README.md

 # ForecastingProphet

-This is a time series analysis and forecasting project for an eCommerce company to inform strategic planning.
+This is a time series analysis and sales forecasting project for an eCommerce company.

 [Live Dashboard](https://datapane.com/reports/0AEvM03/sales-forecasting-for-ecommerce/)